understanding-the-connected-home/book/network_models_for_the_connected_home.md

 Then there's the mesh, the counterpoint to master/slave architecture in that is fully decentralized.
 Every node in the network helps distribute and coordinate the flow of data.
 This is what traditionally the open source community would favor.

 It is the most open in that new nodes can be added at any time, that every node has to strictly adhere to standards to play along but there is no central integrator at play.
 A mesh or peer-to-peer style architecture is both the messiest, and the most resilient.

+Of course all of these are just theoretical models, so they can be implemented more or less "pure".
+Hybrids are possible and likely to happen.

 ## Key takeaways